Replacement Cost vs. Market Value

 How do I Know Replacement Cost?

 Get an estimate of the replacement cost of your home from a professional building estimator.
 Our team does not provide replacement cost estimates, so it is important that you seek the help of a reputable construction appraiser to provide the estimated cost to rebuild your home.

-When making a major change, let us know specifics.
+When making a major change, let us know if changes need to be made to your coverage.
 For example, if you’re replacing a standard bathtub with a whirlpool tub, or if your new countertops are made of marble, your home improvements could add enough value to your home to justify reexamining your coverage limits.

 We’re Here to Help